cmazakas/liburing/liburing-rs/docs/io_uring_set_iowait.md

-Toggle of iowait usage when waiting on CQEs.
+Toggle of iowait usage when waiting on CQEs

 # DESCRIPTION